Gerald Asamoah: Personal life

 Asamoah is married and has two children, twins born on 26 February 2007.

 Asamoah's brother Lewis (born 1984) has played as a footballer, too, spending his whole career in the non-professional tiers of the German football league pyramid, while his cousin Emmanuel (born 1993) played in the youth ranks of St. Pauli and Hamburg before seemingly stepping out of football in 2013.

-He suffers from a heart condition, named hypertrophic, non-obstructive cardiomyopathy.
+He suffers from a heart condition, named non-obstructive hypertrophic cardiomyopathy.
 In his case, the flesh lobe that separates the right and left heart chambers is extremely thick, which can cause an arrhythmic heartbeat.
 While this condition didn't hold him back entirely from playing, it was one of the main reasons behind his frequent struggles with fitness.

 On 13 January 2016, Asamoah accepted the 2015 FIFA Fair Play Award on behalf of football organizations and clubs around the world, as he worked to support refugees in the face of conflict.

 He has also been leading educational campaigns in public schools and speaking out against racism in several occasions.
 In August 2019, he openly criticized Schalke's chairman of the supervisory board, Clemens Tönnies, due to his controversial claims against African people during a convention on climate change and the future of the food industry in Paderborn: Tönnies eventually maintained his role within the club's board until his own resignment, almost a year after.
 In February 2020, Asamoah firmly condemned the racist insults directed towards opponent defender Jordan Torunarigha by Schalke supporters during a home cup match against Hertha BSC.
 In June 2020, Asamoah joined the group of players and board members across Bundesliga who reacted and manifested support to the protests across the United States and the world following the murder of George Floyd, saying quote: "If you have never experienced racism, you'll never find out what that truly means.
 It's a pain you carry inside yourself and you can't swallow it.
 I'll work even harder to visit schools and teach young people that we're all the same."

 In 2021, he featured in Schwarze Adler, a documentary detailing the experiences of Black players in German professional football.